tc39/proposal-record-tuple/tutorial/en.md

 console.log("nb visits by alice", getNbVisitByUser("alice")); // 2
 ```

 As we can see we have some denormalized state that is useful for the kind of lookups we want to do.
 Maintaining that state can be hard if anything can mutate it.
 This can happen in large codebases with mutable data structures.
-Here, we can't change the data structure so we have to mutate the state atomically, t once:
+Here, we can't change the data structure so we have to mutate the state atomically:

 ```js
 let appState = #{